 Ever since I purchased my Polaroid Spectra SE camera, I got addicted to instant film.
 I always have it with when traveling.
-I also have the Fuji Instax Wide camera but I mainly use it for family snapshots, the look of its photos is “too accurate”, while the Polaroid with Impossible a Project film will produce images that have a more artistic look (and it’s also quite unpredictable).
+I also have the Fuji Instax Wide camera but I mainly use it for casual snapshots, the look of its photos is “too accurate”, while the Polaroid with Impossible a Project film will produce images that have a more artistic look (and it’s also quite unpredictable).

 Although the SX70 is considered to be the ultimate Polaroid (being a DSLR and folding in a wonderful way), I prefer the Spectra for its manual override features.
 You can compensate exposure (higher and lower), choose whether the flash is on or off and it also has auto focus (using sonar which works pretty well as soon as you learn how it measures distance).